kanu2406/DAME-BS/README.md

 ### Univariate Case

-Following plots compares of dame_bs and Kent's algorithm by displaying mean squared error changes with different parameters like 𝛼,n or m for univariate case.
+Following plots compares of dame_bs and Kent's algorithm by displaying how mean squared error changes with different parameters like 𝛼,n or m for univariate case.

 #### Mean squared error vs alpha (privacy parameter)